electron/electron/docs/development/debug-instructions-windows.md

 and the Electron source code, you can enable step-through debugging with breakpoints inside Electron's source code.

+**See also**: There's a wealth of information on debugging Chromium, much of which also applies to Electron, on the Chromium developers site: [Debugging Chromium on Windows](https://www.chromium.org/developers/how-tos/debugging-on-windows).

 ## Requirements

 * **A debug build of Electron**: The easiest way is usually building it